How Much Does a Partition Action Cost in California?

 As partition attorneys in California, we are often asked about the cost of a partition action.
 Since attorneys are the largest cost, the real question is how much are the attorney’s fees for a partition lawsuit in California?

-However, supposing the co-owner does not cooperate, but also does not litigate.
+However, supposing the co-owner does not cooperate, but also does not litigate, costs can be higher.
 In such cases, the matter goes to a default because the co-owner does not respond when served with the summons and complaint.
 In those cases, the attorney would be required to prepare paperwork appointing a referee, who is usually a real estate broker, to list and sell the property.
 Even though the word “sell” is used, the buyer is often one of the co-owners, even if the property is sold by the court.
-The drafting of such interlocutory orders to appoint a referee and confirm the sale, in addition to the hearings on such matters, might add another $4,000 or so, bringing the range closer to $8,000 to $12,000 in total for the plaintiff.
+Some common issues that might arise in these cases include:

 - Disputed liens on the property that appear on a preliminary title report, including judgments, mechanic’s liens, tax liens, etc.;